241 comments

 So What is Mr. Money Mustache’s Final Choice?

 For my own life as a recovering computer nerd who also maintains this fairly active blog, the greater worldwide connectivity, and fancier phone make it worth the extra cost of switching to Google Fi.
 So it’s a keeper.
-If you need more money in your pocket more than you need data during international travel, however, Republic is probably a wiser choice, because both the phones and plans are cheaper.
-For ultimate frugality, you can even buy a used Republic-compatible Moto X from ebay for under $100.
+If you need more money in your pocket more than you need data during international travel, however, Mint Mobile is probably a wiser choice, because both the phones and plans are cheaper.

 So if you’re still paying $30+ for a phone of any type, get with the program!